underyx/conference-notes/craft-2016/thick-data-at-etsy.md

 - The term thick data seems to be referring to non-quantitative data, such as written statements that use non-specific words, including 'I feel like' and the like.
 Or simply: qualitative data.
-  - 'Reason about' as an expression like this as well actually.
+  - 'Reason about' is an expression like this as well actually.
   - High volume, isolation, micro, etc. are other examples
   - 'I know it when I see it'
 - The Engineering Method: "The strategy for causing the best change in a